u66u/cielo/docs/Comptime passes.md

 The CT propagation pass permits evaluation of expressions performing effects from a configurable set: `{ Pure, Diverge, Alloc, LocalState, ComptimeReadFiles }`.

-When `ComptimeReadFiles` is exercised, the file path and content hash are recorded as build dependencies.
-If the file changes, CT propagation re-runs.
+When `ComptimeReadFiles` is exercised, dependencies are recorded as normalized path identity + content hash.
+If the hash changes, CT propagation re-runs.

 Users can extend the allowed set for custom CT-only effects that are deterministic given their inputs.
 An effect is allowed during CT propagation